Lizzo says Texas abortion and transgender policies violate human rights: ‘Very regressive laws being passed’

 In a 2018 interview with the Guardian, the Houston-raised singer insisted she was not political — instead, she said, “My job is to emote and communicate and bop.”
 Nevertheless, she has frequently spoken out about racial injustice, women’s empowerment, voting and transgender rights.

-During the 2019 Sacramento Pride festival, she stood onstage — sporting a bedazzled hot-pink outfit — as people behind her held “trans rights” and “Black Lives Matter” posters.
+During the 2019 Sacramento Pride festival, she stood onstage — sporting a sparkly hot-pink outfit — as people behind her held “trans rights” and “Black Lives Matter” posters.

 “I want to take a second to say that Black lives matter.
 Trans lives matter.
 And if we’re going to celebrate Pride, then we need to keep that energy 365,” she said in a video posted to her Instagram profile.

 The singer also made several political statements leading up to the 2020 presidential election.
-She donned sheer wings and a fly costume with “Vote” pins for Halloween — a nod to the moment a bug landed in former vice president Mike Pence’s hair during a debate.
+She donned sheer wings and a fly costume with “Vote” pins for Halloween — a nod to the moment a bug landed in Vice President Mike Pence’s hair during a debate.
 That week, she urged citizens to vote in an Instagram post of her hair sculpted into a “40%” figure — referring to the percentage of American nonvoters in 2016.

 As people flocked to the polls on Nov.
 3, 2020, Lizzo posted a photo of herself — right side draped in the American flag; left side nude except for a heeled shoe — expressing her hopes for the country’s future.